 MARINE SPECIES

-What makes the Kogelberg Biosphere Reserve so valuable?
+What makes the Kogelberg Biosphere so valuable?

 There are many reasons to visit our area.

-This biosphere reserve is considered to be the heart of the Cape Floral Kingdom – one of just six plant kingdoms in the world.
+The Kogelberg Biosphere is considered to be the heart of the Cape Floral Kingdom – one of just six plant kingdoms in the world.

 It has the richest, most complex biodiversity on earth, home to more than 1 880 plant species.
 Of these, 77 are found just here, and nowhere else.
 The seascapes here are also significant: more than 3 500 marine species occur only here.
 MORE